kylhbyas/Image-Stacker/README.md

   * Contains the definitions of the methods for the stacker class.

 * main.cpp
-  * A numbered main.cpp that contains the main function and interacts with the user.
+  * Contains the main function and interacts with the user.

 ## Compilation Instructions
 How do we compile your program?